keeprocking/pygelf/README.rst

 Additional fields
 =================

 If you need to include some static fields into your logs, simply pass them to the constructor of the handler.
 Each additional field shoud start with underscore.
-You can't add field '\_id' as well.
+You can't add field '\_id'.

 Example: